How is Bilan Carbone® integrated within a low-carbon transition approach?

 The Bilan Carbone® method is compatible with the expectations of the regulation:

-The Bilan Carbone® of Beginner level meets the regulation on all points.
+The Bilan Carbone® at Beginner level meets the regulation on all points.

-The Bilan Carbone® of Intermediate level and Advanced level require more.
+The Bilan Carbone® at Intermediate level and Advanced level require more.

-🔎 Since theevolution of regulation in France in 2023, there is a very strong correspondence between the philosophies of the Bilan Carbone® and the BEGES-R which now also requires emission management (complete inventory also covering significant emissions, analytical commentary on results, renewal of the assessment and comparison of assessments between the base year and the reporting year).
+🔎 Since theevolution of regulation in France in 2023, there is a very strong correspondence between the philosophies of the Bilan Carbone® and the BEGES-R which now also requires emissions management (complete inventory also covering significant emissions, analytical commentary of results, renewal of the assessment and comparison of assessments between the base year and the reporting year).

-The Bilan Carbone® retains several complementary specificities (approach logic, or strategic analysis logic for example), complemented by the training, tools and community that support this method.
+The Bilan Carbone® retains several complementary specificities (approach logic, or strategic analysis logic for example), complemented by the training, tools and community that accompany this method.

-The Bilan Carbone® allows carbon accounting on a flexible boundary and time step (for example a project, an event, a construction site).
-If an organisation subject to the regulation wishes to use the Bilan Carbone®, two major precautions must be taken:
+The Bilan Carbone® allows carbon accounting over a free boundary and time step (for example a project, an event, a construction site).
+If an organisation subject to regulation wishes to use the Bilan Carbone®, two major precautions must be taken:

 The temporal boundary must be a full year of activity (reporting year).